Applications for this program are still being accepted

-This pre-college program offers qualified rising juniors and seniors the opportunity to engage the United Nations, learning directly from officials of UN Programs, Non-Governmental Organizations (NGOs) accredited to the United Nations, and Permanent Missions of Member States.
+This precollege program offers qualified rising juniors and seniors the opportunity to engage the United Nations, learning directly from officials of UN Programs, Non-Governmental Organizations (NGOs) accredited to the United Nations, and Permanent Missions of Member States.
 Classes and workshops are held at UN organizations, and at the MMC campus 30 blocks from the UN.
 Through this week-long intensive, students gain valuable experience to further their knowledge of issues relating to international affairs, development, the environment, women’s empowerment, and peace and security issues.
 The program is led by the Chair of MMC’s International Studies Department, along with a retired senior official of the UN Secretariat.
+The program is also open to entering 1st year Marymount Manhattan College students who graduated high school in 2019, and will be no older than 18 during the program.

 Professor Amit Bhattacharyya holds a Ph.D. in Population Economics from Brown University and has extensive research and teaching experience in many countries of the world.
 He has worked professionally in the United Nations most of his adult life and has written many books and articles.
 He is fully conversant with the United Nations, its history, culture, and its role in the world.
 He has retired from the UN and is currently a visiting fellow at Marymount Manhattan College.